RHFieldProductManagement/acm-htb/README.md

 **Documentation**:

-* Learn to use Grafana in ACM 2.1 by following some simple steps from [Using Grafana Explore](https://github.com/bjoydeep/acm/blob/main/Explore.md#using-grafana-explore)
+* Learn to use Grafana in RHACM 2.1 by following some simple steps from [Using Grafana Explore](https://github.com/bjoydeep/acm/blob/main/Explore.md#using-grafana-explore)

 * [PromQL Cheat sheet (not Red Hat supported)](https://promlabs.com/promql-cheat-sheet/)